Susana465/camkii_thesis/40-results.md

 ## T286 mutant model

 This model simulates the CaMKII T286A mutant, in which the critical autophosphorylation site threonine 286 is substituted with alanine, preventing phosphorylation at this site.
 This mutation has been extensively characterised in both _in vitro_ biochemical assays and _in vivo_ using mice that were genetically modified.
 T286A mutation has been shown to impair LTP and spatial learning in rodents. he computational implementation allows investigation into how the loss of T286 phosphorylation alters CaMKII dynamics and downstream NMDAR interactions under different stimulation conditions [REFERENCES].

+okayyyy, so becayse t286 phosphorylation increases the chances of camkii subunits remaining in their open conformation, abolishing t286 phosphorylation we would exxpect a decrease in this opening. so we would expect iverall decrease of total camkii_open - but contrary to these expactions, we don't see that!

 ## CaMKII/NMDAR binding mutant model
 This model represents a mutation that prevents CaMKII from binding to the GluN2B subunit of NMDARs, a key interaction implicated in synaptic plasticity, as discussed in SECTION-REFERENCE.
 When it comes to _in vivo_ and _in vitro_ mutants of CaMKII and NMDAR binding, the mutation can tackle either molecule to prevent their binding.
 For example, a CaMKII I205K mutation in which isoleucine is replaced with a lysine impairs binding to GluN2B without affecting kinase activity [REFERENCE], and is demonstrated to reduce CaMKII accumulation at synapses after LTP induction [REFERENCE].